Compulsory Acquisition of Listed Buildings

 The procedure is broadly similar to the procedure for any compulsory purchase (4).
 The land and building to be acquired must be defined with care and by reference to a map.
 The order may include any adjoining land reasonably required with the building.
 The order is advertised in local press and served on each owner and occupier of the land not less than two months after the service of the repairs notice.
 At least 21 days must be allowed for any objections to be made.

 Anyone served with notice of the order may within 28 days appeal to the Magistrates Court for an order to stop any further proceedings.
-This will be granted by the Court if it is satified that reasonable steps are being taken by the applicant to properly preserve the building.
+This will be granted by the Court if it is satisfied that reasonable steps are being taken by the applicant to properly preserve the building.
 There is a further right of appeal from the Magistrates Court to the Crown Court.

-Confirmation of the Order
+Confirmation of the order

 The Compulsory Purchase Order has to be confirmed by the Secretary of State.
 If any objections are made the Secretary of State may first hold a public inquiry to consider the objections.

-The Secretary of State will only confirm the Order if satisfied that (1):
+The Secretary of State will only confirm the order if satisfied that (1):

 In other words, it is not sufficient that the owner is neglecting the building.
 There has to be a credible plan in place to secure the building's future.
 That plan may include a proposal to immediately transfer the property to a building preservation trust upon acquisition.